Esri/esri-leaflet-geocoder/README.md

 **Currently Esri Leaflet Geocoder is in development and should be thoguht of as a beta or preview**

-Despite sharing a name and a namespace with Esri Leaflet, Esri Leaflet Geocoder **does not** require Esri Leaflet.
-It is however tested with Esri Leaflet and will work just fine with or without it.
+Esri Leaflet Geocoder relies on the minimal Esri Leaflet Core which handles abstraction for requests and authentication when neccessary.
+You can fine out more about teh Esri Leaflet Core on the [Esri Leaflet downloads page](http://esri.github.com/esri-leaflet/downloads).

 ## Example

-Take a look at the live demo at http://esri.github.io/esri-leaflet-geocoder/
+Take a look at the live demo at http://esri.github.com/esri-leaflet/examples/geocoding-control.htmlhttp://esri.github.io/esri-leaflet-geocoder/

 ![Example Image](https://raw.github.com/esri/esri-leaflet-geocoder/master/example.png)